 These technologies need to be built responsibly, and this practice requires the cultivation of design research and advocacy.
 OpenDoTT addresses this on a systems level.
 By training the very people who develop and influence IoT technology, we can create positive change that starts at the drawing board.

-University of Dundee will lead training in design research, building on their world-class work on the Internet of Things, co-creation, and craft technology.
+Northumbria University will lead training in design research, building on their world-class work on the Internet of Things, co-creation, and craft technology.
 The university’s past projects have explored the future of voice assistants in the home and IoT for independent retailers.

 Mozilla will lead training around open technology and healthy internet practices.
 Mozilla focuses on fuelling the movement for a healthy internet by connecting open internet leaders with each other and by mobilising grassroots activists around the world.